We Have Celeb Facialists on Speed Dial—These Are the Retinol Serums They Love

 (Image credit: @piashah_)

-That said, I've reached the exact age experts say to start using retinol, and considering my complexion is often bogged down with annoying congestion and dullness, adding the ingredient into my nightly lineup has been on my to-do list for a while now.
-There are tons of amazing formulas out there, and some of the best come in the form of easy-to-use serums.
+That said, I've reached the exact age experts say to start using retinol, and considering my complexion is often bogged down by annoying congestion and dullness, adding retinol into my nightly lineup has been on my to-do list for a while now.
+There are tons of amazing formulas out there, and some of the best ones come in the form of easy-to-use serums.
 Since I'm lucky enough to have some of the best skin experts in the industry on speed dial, it only made sense to reach out for guidance.

 From the basics of retinol to the exact serums the pros use on themselves, we have you covered.
-Keep scrolling for everything you ever wanted to know about retinol serums, plus the most important shopping picks to get you started.
+Keep scrolling for everything you've ever wanted to know about retinol serums, plus the best picks to get you started.

 (Image credit: @emmahoareau)